toycor/cosanta-core/doc/tor.md

 	./cosantad -proxy=127.0.0.1:9050

-2. Run a Dash Core hidden server
+2. Run a Cosanta Core hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/dashcore-service/
+	HiddenServiceDir /var/lib/tor/cosantacore-service/
 	HiddenServicePort 9999 127.0.0.1:9999
 	HiddenServicePort 19999 127.0.0.1:19999

 The directory can be different of course, but (both) port numbers should be equal to your cosantad's P2P listen port (9999 by default).

-	-externalip=X   You can tell Dash Core about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/dashcore-service/hostname.
+	-externalip=X   You can tell Cosanta Core about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/cosantacore-service/hostname.
 Onion addresses are given
 	                preference for your node to advertise itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).